miclede/GameEvents/README.md

 2. Add a Listener for the GameEvent
 3. Setup the Listener for the Character and GameEvent
 4. Raise the Event

-There is alot you can do with this system and some simple setup.